 57 Blue Hole

-There are quite a few ‘Blue Holes’ on the Buffalo, this Blue Hole #5 is upstream from the Carver Campground, and just downstream of river mile 62.
-When driving south on Highway123, before reaching the river there is a small sign at a dirt road which says, ‘Blue Hole’, it’s easy to miss.
+There are quite a few places called ‘Blue Holes’.
+This is Blue Hole #5 on the Buffalo River upstream from the Carver Campground, and downstream of river mile 62.
+When driving south on SR123, before reaching the river there is a small sign at a dirt road which says, ‘Blue Hole’, it’s easy to miss.
 The road heads west for half a mile then turns south and starts downhill for another three quarters of a mile to Blue Hole Campground.
 There are five designated campsites, a vault toilet and a small parking area.

 easy to miss sign

-The beach area on a gravel bar, wrapping around the inside of a bend in the river, is about a quarter mile long and made up mostly of small river rock.
-I didn’t find any sand, though I didn’t walk around the entire beach.
-No shade either on this south facing point, a family down the beach about a hundred feet has a portable shade room set up on the cobblestones.
+The beach area on a gravel bar wrapping around the inside bend in the river is about a quarter mile long and made up mostly of small river rock.
+No shade on this south facing point, a family down the beach a hundred feet has a portable shade room set up on the cobblestone.
+We set our beach chairs fifteen feet from the water and walk in.
+It gets deep pretty quick, around 8-10 feet out past the middle.
+Across the hole at the center of the point is a rope swing, tied in a tree on the south bank.
+Next to that is a little steep creek, and behind it all is a well hidden tall bluff.

 ...a popular swimming hole in summer with a small campground